 Abolish ICE, Natascha Elena Uhlmann, OR Books, 2019, pp. 133, ISBN 978-1-949017-21-2

 “The University of Farmington is a nationally accredited business and STEM institution located in Metro Detroit,” reads the introduction on the university’s webpage.
-The university stated that it traces its roots back to World War II when soldiers returning from the front lines enrolled in colleges to better integrate themselves into the workforce.
-The university, the webpage boasts, is home to professors with “decades of experience,” and the students could choose to follow undergraduate or graduate programs.
-Students were encouraged to apply, even without all the required documents.
+The university stated that it traced its roots back to World War II when soldiers returning from the front lines enrolled in colleges to better integrate themselves into the workforce.
+The university, the webpage boasts, was home to professors with “decades of experience,” and the students were able to choose to follow undergraduate or graduate programs.
+Students were encouraged to apply even without all the required documents.
 The university had a Twitter and a Facebook account.
-Should the students need further information, they were encouraged to contact the admissions team through a dedicated email address or by phone.
+Had the students needed further information, they were encouraged to contact the admissions team through a dedicated email address or by phone.

 The University of Farmington was, however, fake.
 It was set up in 2015 by the Immigration and Customs Enforcement (ICE) to, allegedly, expose visa fraud.
 About 160 students who had enrolled, thinking that the university was legitimate, were arrested upon their landing in the US and promptly deported.
 According to the prosecution, the students willfully enrolled in the university, knowing that there would be no classes and for the sole purpose of maintaining their student-status and lengthening their stay in the US.